Can you live a long life with sleep apnea?

 Conclusion: Embracing Treatment for a Healthier, Longer Life

-Sleep apnea, while a serious condition, can be effectively managed.
-By embracing treatment and making necessary lifestyle changes, you can live a long, healthy life.
+While sleep apnea is a serious condition, it can be effectively managed.
+People can live long, healthy lives by embracing treatment and making necessary lifestyle changes.

 Remember, the key to longevity with sleep apnea is early detection, effective treatment, and consistent management.
 Your journey to better sleep health starts today.